 A psalm of Asaph

 The God of gods, the Lord, has spoken.
-He has summoned the earth from the rising of the sun even to its setting.
+He summoned the earth from the rising of the sun even to its setting.

 From Sion, the splendor of his beauty, God will come visibly,

 Our God, and he shall not keep silence.
 A fire will burn before him, and around him is a great storm..